 Nokia says it was able to train neural networks how to find the best schedule offline, and then later quickly predict the best schedules on demand, although the company did not provide data to back up their performance or allow comparisons to other possible heuristics.

-Solution
+Proposed Solution

 As the technology evolves, the process to use that technology needs to evolve as well.
 It took nearly 50 years for Electricity to be utilized properly in the manufacturing industry.
 Hence, what we need is a process change.
 The way to handle the 5G technology, which is a giant leap from 4G should be very different.
 Hence, we can make use of Edge Processing for faster operations and an even lower latency to avoid bottlenecks at the Core.